apache/arrow/docs/source/developers/contributing.rst

 Following which, the local commits can be squashed interactively by running::

-    $ git rebase --interactive ORIG_HEAD
+    $ git rebase --interactive ORIG_HEAD~n

+Where ``n`` is the number of commits you have in your local branch.
 After the squash, you can try the merge again, and this time conflict resolution should be relatively straightforward.

 Once you have an updated local copy, you can push to your remote repo.
 Note, since your remote repo still holds the old history, you would need to do a force push. ::